Watercolour by Henry Fulwood - "Death of the Red Baron" [AWM ART02495]

 h) Later Conflicts.

-The AWM has only gappy coverage after WW2, but it is still possible to
+The AWM has only gappy coverage after WW2, but it is still possible to find interesting items.

 There are many other excellent paintings in the AWM collection showing the areas that 3 Squadron travelled through.
 These artworks convey the colours and atmosphere of each theatre in a way that monochrome photographs cannot.
 It is recommended that you search the following artists and click "Art" to see the collection of their images: